sl-design-system/components/website/src/categories/components/card/accessibility.md

 ## Accessibility considerations

 - Wrap your cards in a list to group your cards.
 Each list item `<li>` represents a card.
-- Each Card has a Heading level of the same level because they belong to a flat list hierarchy
 - If the cards are part of a specific group, add an appropriate heading or use `aria-label` to describe the group.
-- Update the heading level based on the content of the page to make sure card headings are in the correct, logical order
+- Update the heading level based on the content of the page to make sure card headings are in the correct, logical order.
+The heading will always look the same, so the heading level chosen will affect only the semantic meaning, so make sure that is logical in the context of the page.
+- Each Card has a Heading level of the same level because they belong to a flat list hierarchy.
-- Avoid having 2 links to the same URL (in the same Card) like one for the Title and another for the action (in that way we reduce the tab stops)
+- Avoid having 2 links to the same URL (in the same Card) like one for the Title and another for the action (in that way we reduce the tab stops).
-- When creating a tab order for the different parts of the card, remember to put the headline before the image or media so that screen-reader users get the context before the image alt tag
 - Avoid nesting interactive elements, such as placing a button inside a link or a link inside a button.
-- Don't wrap the whole card in a Link, use the expand prop to make it interactive
+- Don't wrap the whole card in a Link, use the expand prop to make it interactive.

 </section>